Sumeet779/Tax-Fraud-Detection-Unsupervised-Machine-Learning-/README.md

 **Tax Fraud Identification propject**

-This project aims at building a unsupervised fraud algorithms to identify people who pay less tax by misrepresenting tax information.
+This project aims at building a unsupervised fraud algorithms to identify people who evade or pay less tax by misrepresenting tax information.